vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 The below example clones a VS and forces cloning of the WAF Policy and any PSM groups also.

-> clone_vs.py -c controller1.acme.com -fc vs-wafpolicy,positive-security-model vs example cloned-example -v *
+> clone_vs.py -c controller1.acme.com -fc vs-wafpolicy,positive-security-model vs example cloned-example -v auto

 ### Disabling learning in the cloned WAF Policy

 It may desirable to disable learning for the cloned WAF Policy and its referenced PSM groups, for example if the source Virtual Service was used for learning and the cloned Virtual Service will be an instance of the same application, but independent learning is not desired.
 This can be achieved with the option  `-flags disablelearning`:

-> clone_vs.py -c controller1.acme.com -fc vs-wafpolicy,positive-security-model -flags disablelearning vs example cloned-example -v *
+> clone_vs.py -c controller1.acme.com -fc vs-wafpolicy,positive-security-model -flags disablelearning vs example cloned-example -v auto

 This flag can also be used when cloning a WAF Policy individually: